 This is the process of finding the best driving directions for a set of stops.
 By best, we mean fastest and most cost-efficient, but it’s not as simple as getting from A to B in record time.

-Rather, route optimization aims to minimize the mileage or driving time for routes with several stops.
+Rather, route optimization aims to minimize the mileage or to drive time for routes with several stops.
 It factors in several important elements, such as:

 - The number of addresses